cosmos/sdk-tutorials/README.md

   - title: Introduction to Cosmos
     description: |
-      Discover the Cosmos Ecosystem, Cosmos SDK, and IBC
+      Discover the Cosmos Ecosystem, Cosmos SDK, and IBC.
+Feel free to start with the first chapter, or select one or more tags to filter the available content.
     sections:
       - image: /cosmos_dev_portal_module-02-lp.png
         title: What is Cosmos?